flipped-aurora/gin-vue-admin/README-en.md

 - node version > v8.6.0
 - golang version >= v1.11
 - IDE recommendation: Goland
-- After you clone the project, use the scripts in directory db to create your own database.
 - We recommend you to apply for your own cloud service in QINIU.
 Replace the public key, private key, warehouse name and default url address with your own, so as not to mess up the test database.
 ```